alephtex/Obsidian-Image-Round-Edges/README.md

 Images are processed in their original folders and saved with rounded versions alongside the originals, maintaining your vault's organization.

+### Safety Features

+- **File Verification**: References in notes are only updated after confirming the processed image was successfully saved
+- **Existence Checks**: Plugin verifies processed images exist and are not empty before updating links
+- **Error Recovery**: Failed image processing doesn't break note references
+- **Atomic Operations**: Each image is fully processed before moving to the next

 ## Settings

 - **Default unit**: Choose between percent or pixels